boschrexroth/bodas-data-management-samples/iso15143ApiEndpoints/README.md

 # API endpoints

-These endpoints allow you to pull data from your Bodas Connec Data Portal.
+These endpoints allow you to pull data from your Bodas Connect Data Portal.

 ## ISO 15143-3 (AEMP 2.0)